Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 Gangways and Shore Access: Where User Experience Meets Engineering Compliance

 Marina gangways connect the fixed shoreline to the floating dock system.
-They must accommodate the full range of water level change, from annual tidal and seasonal variation to extreme surge events, while maintaining safe pedestrian access and, where required, compliance with ADA accessibility standards for slope, width, and edge protection.
+They must accommodate the full range of water level change from annual tidal and seasonal variation to extreme surge events while maintaining safe pedestrian access and, where required, compliance with ADA accessibility standards for slope, width, and edge protection.

-In premium waterfront developments, where the gangway sets the first impression for guests, investors, and regulatory officials, this approach creates a visible disconnect between the quality of the marina and its most public-facing element.
+Gangways are the most visually prominent element of any marina facility typically the first structure a visitor encounters.
+Yet they are routinely underengineered.
+Many manufacturers treat gangways as commodity items, supplying functional but minimally designed structures that prioritize cost reduction over structural refinement, visual integration, and long-term durability.
+In premium waterfront developments where the gangway sets the first impression for guests, investors, and regulatory officials this approach creates a visible disconnect between the quality of the marina and the quality of its most public-facing element.
 A gangway that deflects noticeably underfoot, lacks proportioned handrail detailing, or shows premature surface degradation undermines the perceived value of the entire facility.

 Slope management is the central design challenge.
 The ADA 2010 Standards (Section 1003) require a maximum gangway slope of 1:12 (8.3%) under typical water level conditions.
-For gangways 80 feet or longer, the ADA provides slope flexibility to accommodate tidal fluctuation, but only when the overall gangway length provides adequate run.
+For gangways 80 feet or longer, the ADA provides slope flexibility to accommodate tidal fluctuation but only when the overall gangway length provides adequate run.
 Designing gangways to the lowest expected water level, not the average, is the baseline for compliant and safe access.

 Connection detailing at both ends of the gangway is critical.
 The shore-end connection must accommodate longitudinal movement as the floating dock shifts laterally and vertically.
 The dock-end connection must allow rotation in multiple axes without binding, which would transfer unintended constraint forces into both the gangway and the dock frame.